lavieennoir/auth/README.md

 ```

 ### Default TypeScript use case (without React)

+_If you will only import code from `@lavieennoir/auth` path and not `@lavieennoir/auth/react` the bundle will not include any React related code and it will not require React as a peer dependency_

 1. Firstly, you need to complete Steps 1 and 2 from [Default ReactJS use case](#default-reactjs-use-case).
 To define interface you authorization manager will work with and options for authorization manager.